cyupa/JenkinsCI-iOS/README.md

 If the `test-reports/ios-cpd-output.xml` is generated you can publish the results by adding a Publish duplicate code analisys results in the Post build section.

-#### XCode build
+#### Xcode build

 If everything is fine until this point, you can move on to the buil & distribute part of the job.
-Go on and add an XCode build step.
+Go on and add an Xcode build step.
 This plugin will invoke the xcodebuild command line tool and you can add all the build parameters here.
 Keep in mind that I'm using CocoaPods.

 In this case:
 *   Target:                                   JenkinsCI